renovatebot/renovate/docs/development/triage-guide.md

 ## What is triage?

-Triage is basically filtering the issues/discussions, and categorizing them with the proper labels.
+Triage means filtering the issues/discussions, and categorizing them with the proper labels.

 ## Triage workflows